Gabriel-Dakinah-Vincent/Bash-exercises/Modules/Winmod/PowerShell/README.md

 ## 📘 Overview

-UserAudit is a lightweight PowerShell module that provides fast and reliable insights into local user accounts and the security posture of Windows systems.
+Audit is a lightweight PowerShell module that provides fast and reliable insights into local user accounts and the security posture of Windows systems.

 It is designed for: